Convergence analysis of a solver for the linear Poisson--Boltzmann model: Conclusion

 \section{Conclusion}

-In this work we have proved the convergence of an interior-exterior nonoverlapping domain decomposition method particularly for the linearized Poisson--Boltzmann equation defined in $\mathbb R^3$.
-We shall emphasize that our analysis is nontrivial due to the unboundedness of exterior subdomain, that is different from the classical analysis of Schwarz alternating method with nonoverlapping bounded subdomains by Lions.
-Moreover, a series of numerical simulations have been provided on the optimal choice of stepping parameter for the interior-exterior iteration of the generalized ddLPB method.
+In this paper, we demonstrate the convergence of an interior-exterior nonoverlapping domain decomposition method for the linear Poisson--Boltzmann equation in $\mathbb{R}^3$.
+Our analysis is nontrivial due to the unboundedness of the exterior subdomain, which distinguishes it from the classical analysis of the Schwarz alternating method with nonoverlapping bounded subdomains.
+It is surprisingly good that the convergence condition $0<\alpha<2$ does not depend on $(\varepsilon_1,\varepsilon_2,\kappa,\Omega)$ for the realistic implicit model where $\varepsilon_1\leq \varepsilon_2$.
+A sequence of numerical simulations has been conducted to verify our convergence analysis, and to determine the optimal relaxation parameter for the interior-exterior iteration of the generalized ddLPB method.